Interview with Radhika Arora, Director - Autonomous Vehicles, Intelligent Sensing Division, ON Semiconductor

 Radhika Arora

 Fleet operations will see the first wave of this disruption.
 A form of it has already been proven by success seen in the Uber & Lyft business model, bringing in a new market of ride-sharing apps.
 Autonomous driving fleets will feed into a service-based model.
 For a consumer who needs regular access to a vehicle (work commuters), a licensing model would conceivably work well.
-Fleets create business models around frequency of usage and miles consumed.
+Fleets create business models around the frequency of usage and miles consumed.
 It has been proven in multiple cities in the world, that driving hour limitations create better asset utilization, less downtime, and healthier operating costs.
 Extend that to ‘autonomous only zones” and you have a city with more open spaces, parking lots replaced with parks, less congestion and efficient movement of people and goods.
 We are driving towards a future which will change the “one car for all purposes” model.

 Regulators are important stakeholders in the evolving autonomous driving ecosystem.
 As an example, if taxes are levied based on hours parked/space occupied, business models will shift to minimize idle time.
 We are at a crossroads between the technology industry guiding regulation and letting regulation direct the future of this industry.